-Why should people stay in Huelva during the winter?
+Why should people stay in Huelva during the fall, winter, or spring?

 Huelva is a major port in the history of Spain, you can find the archeological imprints from every reign in Huelva.
 You can enjoy the "White Prawn" delicacy of Huelva in winters.
 Because in Huelva you will find a lot of permanent residences most restaurants, shops will be open.
 You can enjoy the sea and sand at the town's beautiful beaches during the day.

 Huelva is well known for its stable climate conditions with a lot of nice sunny days.
 But also expect cloudy and rainy days, and often a lot of wind.
-The average temperature of Huelva is around 17 meter (56 feet).
-In winters the temperature can get as low as 7 meter (23 feet) and as high as 19 meter (62 feet).
-It is recommended to find an accommodation with heating.
+The average temperature of Huelva is around 17°C (63°F).
+In winters the temperature can get as low as 7°C (45°F) and as high as 19°C (66°F).
+It is recommended to find accommodation with heating.

 For more climate information visit Meteoblue